Covid Wedding at The West Tower Aughton

 My first covid wedding photography experience by photographer Wes Simpson.

 Runcorn couple Keily and John had planned a mid-week wedding at West Tower.
-Originally an intimate all-day affair planned for the 18th of August at West Tower… Then Covid hit!
+Originally an intimate all-day affair planned for the 18th of August at the West Tower in Aughton… Then Covid hit!

 When the news of Covid hit the UK back in April, it was a worrying and frantic time.
 All of my wedding photography bookings for 2020 (except one) postponed within a couple of weeks.

 Over the coming weeks and months, guidelines and restrictions for weddings changed.
 However, Keily and John had planned a small mid-week wedding, so they held their nerve and hedged their bets that their wedding would go ahead.

 A week before their wedding I got an email from Keily which read –

 “Hi Wes, good news! our wedding can now take place; however, due to the many restrictions coming from the government and registrars, we feel that our original wedding is not what we planned.”

 “We have contacted our family church (Daresbury All Saints Church in Cheshire) and they have said we can marry there on the 19th of August and West Tower has said they could still do our reception on this new date.”

 “We are having to apply for a special license from the church, but the good news is, our wedding can go ahead.”

 Keily and John’s wedding did take place!
 Sadly, my only wedding in 2020…